 “As well, today I know, at least from my own experience, it gets worse and worse . . . which I confess seems, at least for a writer, something of a very bad joke on the part of the gods Fortuna and Hermes.
 (Probably that’s why I’m an atheist.)”

 c.
-1952: Father reads Delany all of 𝘏𝘶𝘤𝘬𝘭𝘦𝘣𝘦𝘳𝘳𝘺 𝘍𝘪𝘯𝘯, two or three chapters an evening while Delany is in bed, during the late summer.
-This is one of the few pleasant memories he has of his father.
+1952: His father reads Delany all of 𝘏𝘶𝘤𝘬𝘭𝘦𝘣𝘦𝘳𝘳𝘺 𝘍𝘪𝘯𝘯, two or three chapters an evening while Delany is in bed, during the late summer.
+This is one of the few positive memories he has of his father.

 Delany did not pass the entrance exam for The Bronx High School of Science.
 His father spoke to his Uncle Hubert, who was acquainted with the principal, Dr. Morris Meister, who moved Delany to the top of the waiting list.
 Since he had passed the test to the Brooklyn Polytechnic High School, Delany argued with father since he wanted to go to the place he had honestly been accepted at.
-His father had already spoken to his uncle, however, and was embarrassed to renege on the offer.
+His father had already spoken to his uncle, however, and refused to renege on the offer.
 Thus Delany and his mother went up to the Bronx High School of Science on Orientation Day.
-That's when he first noticed Chuck Abrahamson, who would end up in his Freshman homeroom and become a life-long friend.
-Michael Held was another student from Dalton who also went to the Bronx High School of Science.
+There he first noticed Chuck Abrahamson, who would end up in his Freshman homeroom and become a life-long friend.

 September 1957: Delany and Hacker transferred to the main building of the Bronx High School of Science.
 His older cousin Nanny Murrell graduated the previous year, but occasionally he meets her younger brother Edward in the top-floor dining space, who is now a senior.
 In his first days in the main building, he meets Sheldon Novick, a camper from Woodland.
 Murray Wasserman is the first high school student with whom Chip discusses his own homosexuality.
 At this point, on weekends, Chip is going down to the Village to play his guitar in Washington Square and starts to think of the neighborhood, with its bookstores and coffee shops, as part of his life.
 For the summer of 1958, he is chosen to attend Camp Rising Sun, in Rhinebeck, New York, an international scholarship camp for boys.
 As interesting as the campers are, Delany is not impressed with the camp's philosophy or its relationship or its neighbors, which is what made Woodland such a positive experience.

-July 1960, Margaret Marshall—editor at Harcourt Brace and friend of Marie Ponsot—procures Chip Delany a scholarship to the Bread Loaf Writers conference that summer, where he works as a waiter, meets Robert Frost, John Ciardi, and Gloria Oden, as well X. J. Kennedy, Mr. and Mrs. William Sloan, and rooms with Herbert Woodward Martin.
-After the first day’s novel workshop, run by William Sloan, of William Sloan associates, Delany becomes something of a star.
+July 1960: Margaret Marshall—editor at Harcourt Brace and friend of Marie Ponsot—procures Chip Delany a scholarship to the Bread Loaf Writers conference that summer, where he works as a waiter, meets Robert Frost, John Ciardi, and Gloria Oden, as well X. J. Kennedy, Mr. and Mrs. William Sloan.
+He is assigned a room in the waiters' cabin with another black writer, Herbert Woodward Martin.
+(Later, he will write about the workshop as an example of "networking" that did not lead to publication in his 1999 essay Times Square Red / Times Square Blue [§3.21].)
+After the first day’s novel workshop, run by William Sloan of William Sloan associates, Delany becomes something of a star.
 Sloan had chosen Delany’s “Those Spared by Fire” to read from on the first day, as the only one of the novel entries “that had something to interest me as an editor.”
 It was a sequence where a white adolescent, Paul Bherens, plays the drums at a community center like a black man.

-Delany rides home sitting in the bus in the back seat with the Pulitzer Prize-winning author of 𝘛𝘩𝘦 𝘓𝘢𝘴𝘵 𝘏𝘢𝘳𝘳𝘢𝘩.
-At that point, Delany had no notion that the author was, like himself, a gay man.
+Delany rides home sitting in the bus in the back seat with the Pulitzer Prize-winning author of Advise and Consent.
+At that point, Delany had no notion that the author was, like himself, gay.